nodejs/node-addon-api/doc/value.md

 - `[in] value`: The N-API primitive value from which to create the `Napi::Value` object.

-Returns a Value object from an N-API primitive value.
+Returns a `Napi::Value` object from an N-API primitive value.

 ### operator napi_value